 In some cases it can be required to manually implement a specific mapping from one type to another which can't be generated by MapStruct.
-One way for this is to implement such method on another class which then is used by mappers generated by MapStruct (see Invoking other mappers).
+One way to handle this is to implement the custom method on another class which then is used by mappers generated by MapStruct (see Invoking other mappers).